GENERAL DENTISTRY SERVICES IN SIOUX CITY

 SAME DAY DENTISTRY

 You don’t have to travel far to experience the convenience and precision of E4D Dentistry.
-Our dentists at Sunnybrook Dental has already invested in this innovative technology because we believe our patients deserve modern dentistry that fits their lifestyles.
+Our dentists at Sunnybrook Dental have already invested in this innovative technology because we believe our patients deserve modern dentistry that fits their lifestyles.
 Simply call us at 712-274-2338 and we’ll be happy to answer your questions about E4D Dentistry.

 How does the process work?

-Using the chairside, computer-based design center, the a dental professional custom designs a crown, veneer, or filling perfectly suited for the patient based on his or her condition.
+Using the chairside, computer-based design center, the dental professional custom designs a crown, veneer, or filling perfectly suited for the patient based on his or her condition.
 From there, the information about the restoration is transferred to the in-office milling unit, where the patient’s crown, veneer, or filling is made.
 Shortly thereafter, it’s permanently seated in his or her mouth.

 How long does it take?

-Provided your dentist is agreement E4D is Dentistry is right for you, patients can be in and out of the dental office with their permanent, natural-looking and metal-free restorations in a single visit.
+Provided your dentist is in agreement that E4D is Dentistry is right for you, patients can be in and out of the dental office with their permanent, natural-looking and metal-free restorations in a single visit.